EU sees progress on UN airline emissions deal

 WASHINGTON/BRUSSELS The European Union welcomed on Friday progress made by the U.N.'s civil aviation body toward a global deal to cut carbon emissions from the sector, raising hopes that the bloc may stand down from applying its controversial law that forces all airlines to pay for their pollution.

-The governing council of the U.N.'s International Civil Aviation Organization (ICAO), based in Montreal, discussed on Friday how it could deliver a global approach to tackling airline emissions.
+The governing council of the U.N.'s International Civil Aviation Organization ICAO.L, based in Montreal, discussed on Friday how it could deliver a global approach to tackling airline emissions.

 The European Commission, the EU's executive, has said that a concrete global framework from ICAO would be a justification for changing its law.